Sculpting Titanic's Clock (full size)

 White Oak with Castings

 Charles Wilson's Honour and Glory Crowning Time at Southampton's Sea City Museum (left).
-The color-keyed version on the right depicts the materials proposed for the replica.
-Much of it will be genuine quarter-sawn, solid white oak like the ca1910 original.
-However, all of the 'carvings' will actually be castings with a faux bois finish to match the genuine oak.
-This is the only way we can make it available to collectors around the world.
+The color-keyed version on the right depicts the materials used for the replica.

 Nearly 3 meters high